Peter Halldorf

 Peter Halldorf (born 21 June 1958) is a Swedish Pentecostal pastor, self-taught theologian, and writer.
 He is known for exploring Patristics, particularly the Desert Fathers, within a Pentecostal context.
 His interest has led him to be dubbed "The Pentecostal Monk" and sometimes prays in Coptic monasteries.
-He is a third generation Pentecostal preacher who became interested in the Desert Fathers out of concerns Pentecostalism could fall into worldliness or shallowness.
-He also found an ultimate "gentleness" in much of the Desert Fathers stories.
-Peter Halldorf is additionally a two-time winner of the Emmausprisen for Christian writing.
+He is a third-generation Pentecostal preacher who became interested in the Desert Fathers out of concerns Pentecostalism could fall into worldliness or shallowness.
+He also found an ultimate "gentleness" in much of the Desert Fathers' stories.
+Halldorf has both written about and been influenced by the Flodberg Circle, an early 20th-century Swedish circle of people interested in mysticism.

+Halldorf is additionally a two-time winner of the Emmausprisen for Christian writing.